NodeBB/docs/src/docs/development/plugins/plugin.json.md

 * e.g. The `staticDirs` hash in the sample configuration maps `/path/to/your/plugin/public/images` to `/plugins/my-plugin/images`

-The `less` property contains an array of paths (relative to your plugin's directory), that will be precompiled into the CSS served by NodeBB.
+The `scss` property contains an array of paths (relative to your plugin's directory), that will be precompiled into the CSS served by NodeBB.